 The company owners do not have to be residents of Georgia – or even have visited Georgia.
 An LLC can be owned by 1 or more owners/directors.

 Employees can be from any country, not just Georgia.
 Non-Georgian residents will normally be taxed at 20% of their net income.
-For Georgian residents, you will also pay an additional 2%+2% pension contribution.
+For Georgian permanent residents or citizens, you will also pay an additional 2%+2% pension contribution.
 This tax must be withheld by the LLC and paid on behalf of the employees.

 Important Note: Independent contractors may be taxed differently depending on a number of factors, including the country in which they are based.
-VAT may or may not be due on invoices for services provided by contractors abroad.
+VAT will likely be due on invoices for services provided by contractors abroad.
 Please book a free consultation with us so we can assess your individual case.